rpearl/anki-catchup/README.md

 You could!
 But I'm lazy.
 You could do all of this manually, with just suspend and tagging; it wouldn't be very complicated, it would just be fiddly and repetitive.
 This streamlines it.

 ## Installation
 To install CatchUp, download the [latest .zip release](https://github.com/rpearl/anki-catchup/releases/latest).
-Extract it and copy `CatchupPlugin.py` and the `catchup `directory to your Anki add-ons directory.
-Your folder structure should look like this:
+Extract it and copy `CatchupPlugin.py` to your Anki add-ons directory.
-  - `Documents/Anki/addons/CatchupPlugin.py`
-  - `Documents/Anki/addons/catchup/*allFilesAndDirectories*`

 After restarting Anki you should see an entry called CatchUp under the Tools menu.